joaquimadraz/compel/README.md

 The motivation was to create an integration for [RestMyCase](https://github.com/goncalvesjoao/rest_my_case) and have validations before any business logic execution.

 Based on the same principle from [Grape](https://github.com/ruby-grape/grape) framework and [sinatra-param](https://github.com/mattt/sinatra-param) gem to validate request params.
+The schema builder is based on [Joi](https://github.com/hapijs/joi).

 ### Example